Danileros/LongLargo/README.md

 ## Feeling dangerous

 Do you remember when fighting timberwolves wasn't a silent affair?
 It’s time to refresh that gameplay experience!
 The combat music for these encounters hasn't just been restored—it now features a dedicated system that adapts the score to the situation, reflecting the many ways you can resolve a confrontation with timberwolves in Survival Mode.
-And yes, the music for stalking by regular wolves is also controlled this way!

 ## Create your own atmosphere